LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 Please find the full detail of Log4j configuration in [Log4j manual](https://logging.apache.org/log4j/2.x/manual/configuration.html).

 ### Running the application

-You can run the EMA Java example with JVM ```-Dlog4j.configurationFile``` option points to the log4j2.xml file.
+Developers can configure Log4j 2 configurations file to Java classpath or JVM option ```-Dlog4j.configurationFile``` points to the log4j2.xml file at runtime to let the EMA Java application uses Log4j 2 configurations file.
 Please note that if you do not build the application in to a single-all-depencies jar file, you need to include the Log4j 2 libraries files in the Java classpath too.

 ### EMA Java application and Log4j Demo

-This project contains the EMA Java demo examples that utilize Log4J to manage log and console messages in *ema_example* folder.
+This project contains the EMA Java demo examples that utilize Log4j to manage logs and console messages in *ema_example* folder.
 The demo examples are following:
-- IProvider_App example: OMM Interactive-Provider application.
+- *IProvider_App example*: OMM Interactive-Provider application.
     - The application messages are printed in console and provider_log4j.log file.
-- Consumer_App example: OMM Consumer application that connects and consumes data from IProvider_App example.
+- *Consumer_App example*: OMM Consumer application that connects and consumes data from IProvider_App example.
     - The application messages are printed in console and consumer_log4j.log file.

-All EMA Java API logs of both example are printed in ema_log4j.log file.
+All EMA Java API logs of both examples are printed in ema_log4j.log file.

 *Note*: The Consumer_App demo example can be configured to connect to your local TREP server.

-#### Prerequisite
+#### Demo prerequisite
 This example requires the following dependencies softwares and libraries.
 1. Oracle/Open JDK 8 or Oracle JDK 11.
 2. [Apache Maven](https://maven.apache.org/) project management and comprehension tool.